 Volcano-Heated Hot Springs at Tabacón Thermal Resort & Spa, Costa Rica

 If you're planning a trip to Costa Rica, stay at the Tabacón Thermal Resort & Spa, a resort on 900 acres of rainforest, and bathe in the mineral hot springs heated by a nearby volcano.
 The water goes up to 105 degrees and you'll be able to stand under the magma-heated waterfalls.
 The warmth will relax your muscles, and the silica, calcium, and lithium in the water are said to deepen your sleep.
-Go back to your room for hot tea, grab your yoga mat (included with each room), and head to a secluded bungalow for a one-hour nighttime yoga class.
+Go back to your room for hot tea, grab your yoga mat (available upon request), and head to a secluded bungalow for a one-hour nighttime yoga class.
 From your lizard pose (a great yoga pose for insomnia), you're likely to spot toucans and tree frogs in the surrounding rainforest.

 Westin Locations Worldwide